aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 - There appear to be noticeable visual problems when livestreaming to either an "BASIC" or "STANDARD" channel on Safari.
 The broadcasting experience on Safari may not be optimal.
 However, we have decided to keep this feature enabled in the app, as reliable browser detection is currently unavailable.
 For a better broadcasting experience, we recommend using Chrome or Firefox.
 - On Safari v16.4 on macOS and iOS, the browser cannot capture the camera device.
 Because of this, the web broadcast video preview on the stream manager page will display as a black empty screen.
 - It seems that there is a noticeable lag when initializing the broadcast client using the "create" method in Firefox.
 This problem does not appear to occur in Chrome or Safari. this delay lasts for approximately 3-4 seconds and only happens during the first call to "create" method.
 That being said, the subsequent invocations of the "create" method complete almost instantly, but only in a newly opened browser tab.
 If the user refreshes the tab after invoking "create," the next "create" invocation is very fast.
+- When using Firefox on Windows OS, some users may encounter a mini window displaying the error message "XML Parsing Error: no root element found Location: chrome://browser/content/webrtcLegacyIndicator.xml".
+This could be due to corruption of the browser's starter cache during an auto-update.
+Please refer to the article ["Clear Startup Cache in Mozilla Firefox"](https://winaero.com/clear-startup-cache-in-mozilla-firefox/#:~:text=To%20Clear%20the%20Startup%20Cache%20in%20Mozilla%20Firefox%2C,button%20to%20confirm%20the%20operation.) to manually clear the startup cache.

 For Amazon IVS Web Broadcast SDK known issues, please refer to the [official SDK Guide](https://aws.github.io/amazon-ivs-web-broadcast/docs/sdk-guides/known-issues).